WA-EIP/.github/profile/README.md

 <br>
 <br>

-### This is the GitHub organization for the Washington Emerging Infections Program.
+### This is the GitHub organization for the Washington State Emerging Infections Program.

 #### Please review our [Code of Conduct](CODE_OF_CONDUCT.md), [Contributing Guides](), and [Security Policy](SECURITY.md) for details on how to contribute to a project.